jython/book/sandbox/functions.rst

 for example.
 But first, we need to look at function parameters in more detail.

+In addition, a given name can only be associated with one function at a time, so function overloading is not possible just by using ``def``.
+If you were to define two (or more) functions with the same name, the last one defined is used.

+.. sidebar:: Function Metaprogramming

+  However, it is possible to overload a function, or otherwise genericize it.
+You simply need to create a dispatcher function that then dispatches to your set of corresponding functions.

+  XXX TurboGears uses this for it routing functionality (but they no longer use Peak-Rules as of 2.1 [which is hard to port to Jython]).
+Need to find out more!

 Function Parameters
 ~~~~~~~~~~~~~~~~~~~

 Objects are strongly typed, as we have seen.
 But function parameters,
-like variables in general in Python, are not typed.
+like names in general in Python, are not typed.
 This means that
 any parameter can refer to any type of object.

 We see this play out in the ``times2`` function.
 The ``*`` operator